sourcebroker/deployer-typo3-deploy-ci/README.md

 - **Deployer**

     - `DEPLOYER_SELECTOR_FOR_BRANCH` Mapping of GitLab branch to Deployer selector.
 It is a collection of `branch:deployer_selector` pairs separated by commas.
-Example: `develop:staging,main:production`.
+Example: `develop:staging,main:preprod`.
     - `DEPLOYER_SELECTOR_FOR_TAG` Deployer selector to be used when tag is pushed.
-Example: `production`.
+Example: `prod`.
     - `DEPLOYER_OPTIONS` Additional options for Deployer.

 ## Deployer Tasks